Heat-trace asymptotics for edge Laplacians with algebraic boundary conditions: Introduction

-In this general geometric setup we recover the unusual new phenomena in the heat trace asymptotics, observed in \cite{FMPS:UPZ}, \cite{KLP:EEA}, \cite{KLP:UPR} and \cite{GKM:TEF}.
-It should be noted, however, that there the analysis has been performed irrelated to the earlier work by Mooers \cite{Moo:HKA}, and in the first three instances relies on a very specific exact operator structure and Bessel analysis.
+In this general geometric setup we recover the unusual new phenomena in the heat trace asymptotics, observed in \cite{FMPS:UPZ}, \cite{KLP:EEA}, \cite{KLP:UPR} and for general elliptic cone operators with sectorial closed extensions in \cite{GKM:TEF, GKM1}.
+It should be noted, however, that in the first three papers the analysis has been performed independent of the earlier work by Mooers \cite{Moo:HKA}, and relies on a very specific exact operator structure and Bessel analysis.

 This paper is organized as follows.
 We first review the basic geometry of incomplete edge spaces in \S \ref{geometry}.
 We then classify certain algebraic self-adjoint realizations for the Hodge Laplacian in \S \ref{section-algebraic} and recall from \cite{MazVer:ATM} the asymptotic properties of the heat kernel for the Friedrichs self-adjoint extension in \S \ref{s-asymptotics}.
 We study the signaling problem in \S \ref{model-signal-section} and \S \ref{signal-section}.
 The solution to the signaling problem is the central ingredient in the construction of the heat kernel for algebraic self-adjoint boundary conditions, which is explained in \S \ref{heat-section} and is basically a revision of \cite{Moo:HKA}.
 Finally, in \S \ref{trace-section} we derive the heat trace expansion directly from the heat kernel structure.